JoNell Bakke, Vice-Chair

 Barry Nelson, Chair

 Barry Nelson is director of the Head Start/Early Head Start Program at Southeastern North Dakota Community Action Agency, Fargo.
 Nelson proudly calls himself a community activist and believes that ALL people should be able to participate fully in their community be it in housing, employment, access to services and/or choice of relationships.
 He is board member with RiverKeepers, and is active with his district political party.
 He was one of the charter members of the NDHRC board and returned as a board member in the fall of 2009.

-Kjersten is a Fargo native, who returned home to be an assistant professor of political science at North Dakota State University.
-Prior to this, she spent time in St. Paul, Syracuse, NY, and Washington, DC, where she worked for Senator Kent Conrad on health, education, and labor issues.
-Her interest in political science is a lifelong one, stemming from a desire to work towards a political system and community that includes everyone and improves everyone’s quality of life.
+Kjersten Nelson is a Fargo native, who returned home to be an Assistant Professor of Political Science at North Dakota State University.
+Prior to this, she spent time in St. Paul; Syracuse, NY; and Washington, DC, where she worked for Senator Kent Conrad on health, education, and labor issues.
+Her interest in Political Science is a lifelong one, stemming from a desire to work towards a political system and community that includes everyone and improves everyone’s quality of life.
 Kjersten lives in Fargo with her husband Ryan, two young children, and several felines.

-Sue Peterson is a social worker with fifteen years experience working in the areas of mental health, domestic violence, disabilities, and school social work.
-She has been a higher education social work instructor since 1999 and currently teaches in the School of Social Work at Minnesota State University Moorhead.
+Sue Peterson is a Social Worker with fifteen years’ experience working in the areas of mental health, domestic violence, disabilities, and school social work.
+She has been a higher education social work instructor since 1999 and currently teaches in the Social Work Program at Minot State University.